 What can I do if my insurance doesn't cover TECFIDERA?

-*Depending on your income or, in some cases, if your medication is obtained from an out-of-network provider, there may be an annual cap that limits the amount of assistance that you can receive over one year.
+†Depending on your income or, in some cases, if your medication is obtained from an out-of-network provider, there may be an annual cap that limits the amount of assistance that you can receive over one year.
 Federal and state laws and other factors may prevent or otherwise restrict eligibility.
 People covered by Medicare, Medicaid, the VA/DoD, or any other federal plans are not eligible to enroll.
 You are eligible to enroll in the Biogen Copay Program for as long as it is offered and you are treated with a Biogen relapsing MS medication.
 The Biogen Copay Program is no longer available for TECFIDERA patients in the state of Massachusetts.

 How can a Nurse Educator help me?

-Biogen Support Services MS offers free access to Nurse Educators 24/7.
+Biogen Support Services offers free access to Nurse Educators 24/7.
 To reach one, call